Alpine Meadows (ski resort)

 Alpine Meadows is a ski resort in the western United States, located in Alpine Meadows, California.
 Near the northwest shore of Lake Tahoe, it offers 2400 acre of skiable terrain, 13 different lifts, and a vertical drop of 1,802 ft.

-JMA Ventures, owner of the Homewood Mountain Resort on the west shore of Lake Tahoe, purchased Alpine Meadows from Powdr Corporation in July 2007.
-In 2011, Alpine Meadows merged with the well-known neighboring ski resort and 1960 Olympic site, Squaw Valley.
-Ownership transferred largely to the umbrella company Squaw Valley Ski Holdings, LLC.
-In 2018, this was merged into the Alterra Mountain Company.
-Today, the two resorts operate as one with a single-season pass and a gondola connecting the two base areas, though each retains its distinct identity.
+In 2018, Alpine Meadows was merged into the Alterra Mountain Company.
+Today, the two resorts operate as one with a single-season pass as Palisades Tahoe with a gondola connecting the two base areas.